mikeszumski/AgProject3/README.md

 The project included four major components:

 ### 1 - User Interface
 We developed a Gradio interface to capture user inputs (county, crops and planting year) and display final recommenations from the Crop Planning and Protection Tool.
-(Section 3.4 of the [Ag Planning Tool code](ag_planning_tool.ipynb) also provdes and option to print the advice to a csv file, demonstrated in an early example [here](crop_advice.csv).)
+(Section 3.4 of the [ag_planning_tool.ipynb](ag_planning_tool.ipynb) notebook also provdes and option to print the advice to a csv file, demonstrated in an early example [here](crop_advice.csv).)

 ### 2 - Crop Prediction Models
 To develop crop-specific performance predictions based on weather forecasts, we applied machine learning to trained several regression models on 20-years worth of North Carolina  avarage qand seasonal temperatures, avrage and seasonal precipitation, periods of severe, extreme and exceptional drought, crop-specific yields and the production value (dollar value of yield harvested) of each crop per acre.

-To select models that proveded the best model accuracy and peformance, we iterated through several ML models, including Linear Regression, SVR, Decision Tree, Random Forest and Gradient Boost, evaluating each model's performance by crop type using multiple model performance measures (i.e., mean square error, R2 score, explained variance score, mean absolute error) to select the best performing model by crop type (Barley, Bell Pepper, Corn, Cotton, Hay, Oat Peanut, Soybean, Squash, Sweet Potato, Tobacco and Wheat).
+To select models that proveded the best model accuracy and peformance, we iterated through several ML models, including Linear Regression, SVR, Decision Tree, Random Forest and Gradient Boost, evaluating each model's performance by crop type using multiple model performance measures (i.e., mean square error, R2 score, explained variance score, mean absolute error) to select the best performing model by crop type (Barley, Bell Peppers, Corn, Cotton, Hay, Oats, Peanuts, Soybeans, Squash, Sweet Potatoes, Tobacco and Wheat).

 (Trained models, their results and the data used to train them are available in the [Resources](./Resources/) folder.)